 The average price of Detached properties in DG5 is £307,417.

 The most recent sale of the same type on this road was Barrhill Road on Dec 20, 2019 for £266,000.

 About this property

-The plot is reached by a private road leading to its own gateway into the field.
-The same road leads to Barrhill Wood.
-Formerly commercial forestry, it is now naturally mixed.
-It is a haven for much flora and fauna and has a network of interesting paths and tranquil places.
+Formerly commercial forestry, the wood behind is now a naturally mixed haven for diverse flora and fauna.
+It has a network of interesting paths and tranquil spaces.
 The Barrhill area continues to be the most sought after part of town.